Atiyeh996/CMSC6950_Project/README.md

 Tidynamics can be installed with pip:

-'''
-pip install --user tidynamics
+'''pip install --user tidynamics'''
-'''

 or with conda (preferred way):

-'''
-conda install -c conda-forge tidynamics
+'''conda install -c conda-forge tidynamics'''
-'''